syncfusion-content/fileformat-docs/File-Formats/DocIO/Footnotes-and-endnotes.md

 ---
 # Footnotes and endnotes

-__Footnotes__ and __endnotes__ are separate text body contents used in documents to show the source of supplementary information that does not interrupt the normal body text of the Word document. __Footnotes__ are typically located at the bottom of a page or beneath text being referenced, and __endnotes__ are typically placed at the end of a document or at the end of a section.
+Footnotes and endnotes are separate text body contents used in documents to show the source of supplementary information that does not interrupt the normal body text of the Word document.
+Footnotes are typically located at the bottom of a page or beneath text being referenced, and endnotes are typically placed at the end of a document or at the end of a section.
 When document has been divided up into one or more sections, each section of a document can contain endnotes.

 Both footnotes and endnotes consist of two parts:

 * A note reference mark with numbering value in the body text to indicate that additional information is in a footnote or endnote at the end of the page or the end of the document or section.
 * The footnote or endnote text body content.

 ## Adding a Footnotes

 The following code example shows how to insert the footnotes into the Word document.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Creates a new Word document